Charlene Gonzales

-Charlene Mae Gonzales Bonnin-Muhlach ([ʃaɾˈlin gɔnˈsalɛs ˈmulak]; born May 1, 1974) is a Filipina actress, media personality, and beauty queen.
-Gonzales won the Binibining Pilipinas Universe 1994 title and represented her country at the Miss Universe 1994 pageant held in Manila, where she won the Best National Costume award and was one of the Top 6 Finalists.
+Charlene Mae Gonzales Bonnin-Muhlach ([ʃaɾˈlin gɔnˈsalɛs ˈmulak]; born May 1, 1974) is a Filipino actress, media personality and beauty pageant titleholder.
+Gonzales won the Binibining Pilipinas Universe 1994 title and represented her country at the Miss Universe 1994 pageant held in Manila, where she won the Best National Costume award and was one of the Top 6 finalists.

-She is also an award-winning talk show host and a commercial model.
+She is also a talk show host and a commercial model.

 Early and personal life

-Gonzales was born to actor Bernard Bonnin and model Elvira Gonzales, on May 1, 1974.
+Charlene Mae Gonzales Bonnin was born to actor Bernard Bonnin and model Elvira Gonzales, on May 1, 1974.
 Among her siblings is actor Richard Bonnin, and her cousin is Bagets actor J.C.
 Bonnin.
-She is of Spanish ancestry.
-She attended Bishop Amat Memorial Highschool in La Puente, California, finishing in 1992.
+She is the aunt of Glenn Gonzales of the boy band Jeremiah.
+She is of Spanish ancestry and a maternal descendant of the prominent Pamintuan family of Angeles City.
+She attended Bishop Amat Memorial High School in La Puente, California, finishing in 1992.
 She earned a degree in BS Psychology from the University of Santo Tomas.

 She married Filipino actor Aga Muhlach on May 28, 2001.
-They have twin children born on November 5, 2001, named Andrés and Atasha.
+They have twin children born on November 5, 2001, named Andres and Atasha, who are both actors and models.